 - Volatility.
 Cryptocurrencies are famous for their volatility and can experience substantial price fluctuations in a short space of time.
 If the market moves against you, the value of your crypto ETF units could take a sharp dive.

 - Lack of risk diversification.
 Traditional ETFs often include an extensive range of securities to help achieve diversification of risk.
-However, the earliest versions of crypto ETFs only provide access to a limited range of digital currencies.
-When you also consider the correlation between the performance of bitcoin and the value of altcoins, this only increases the level of risk.
+They sometimes include government bonds and debt to mitigate market risk.
+However, most versions of crypto ETFs only provide access to a limited range of digital currencies.
+When you also consider the correlation between the performance of Bitcoin and the value of altcoins, this only increases the level of risk.

 - Crypto-specific risks still apply.
 Just because you don’t have to deal with any of the risks of owning digital currency, that doesn’t mean these risks cease to exist.
 Issues such as hacking will still need to be managed by the ETF provider.

 - Fees apply.
-As well as an annual management fee, you’ll need to consider brokerage fees that apply when you buy or sell ETF units.
+On top of an annual management fee, you’ll need to consider brokerage fees that apply when you buy or sell ETF units.

 - International taxes.
-If you buy units in an ETF located in another country, be aware that foreign tax may apply.
+If you buy ETF units located in another country (such as XBT Provider’s funds), be aware that foreign tax may apply.

 Disclosure: At the time of writing the author holds ADA, ICX, IOTA and XLM.